What do lasers treat?

 What can I expect after treatment with the Vbeam?

 Most patients experience mild redness and swelling for 24 to 48 hours after the procedure.
 In rare instances, bruising can occur and is normal with pulse-dye laser treatments.
-After the laser treatment, keeping your head elevated and icing can be helpful at minimizing redness and swelling.
+After the laser treatment, keeping your head elevated and icing can be helpful for minimizing redness and swelling.